CENG501-Projects/CENG501-Fall2024/AltunkolOzcan/Readme.md

 <p align="center">Figure 1: Overview of the proposed optimal control method [1]</p>

-Hence, even if the true system dynamics is not known, the proposed method is able to learn the dynamics and train the controller accordingly.
-As many papers in the literature suggest model-based reinforcement learning (MBRL) strategies for the systems with unknown true dynamics, the performance of this method is compared with multiple MBRL methods proposed in the literature.
-During the experiments, the original state transition function f is utilized to assess the performance of various controllers.
-The results show that the proposed neural controller outperforms a comparable neural controller from the literature and several MBRL-based methods across multiple control tasks, including Dubins Car, Cartpole, Acrobot, and Quadrotor systems.
+The proposed method demonstrates the ability to learn system dynamics and train the controller effectively, even in the absence of true system dynamics.
+To evaluate its performance, the authors compare their approach against multiple Model-Based Reinforcement Learning (MBRL) methods commonly used for systems with unknown dynamics.
+During the experiments, the original state transition function $f$ is utilized to assess the performance of various controllers.
+According to the results presented in the paper, the proposed neural controller outperforms a comparable neural controller from the literature and several MBRL-based methods across multiple control tasks, including Dubins Car, Cartpole, Acrobot, and Quadrotor systems.

 # 2. The method and our interpretation

 ## 2.1.
 The original method

-@TODO: Explain the original method.
+The method proposed in the paper can be divided into two steps, each of which are explained below.

 ### 2.1.1 System Identification